The Who, What, or Where Game: Broadcast history

 The show was part of a block of daytime games on NBC during the early 1970s, which began with Concentration at 10:30 a.m.
 Eastern Time and continued to Three on a Match at 1:30 p.m.
 Most of these games were known for emphasizing game play over prizes, which were intentionally small due to memories of the quiz show scandals of the 1950s.
 The Who, What, or Where Game ran at 12:30 p.m./11:30 a.m.
 Central, opposite Search for Tomorrow on CBS, and sitcom reruns, soap operas, and the games Password and Split Second on ABC.
 Because NBC ran a five-minute newscast anchored by either Floyd Kalber or Edwin Newman at 12:55 p.m. (before a 30-minute affiliate break), The Who, What, or Where Game only ran 25 minutes each day, instead of the customary 30.
 Similar to Jeopardy!, which preceded it at 12 Noon/11 a.m.
 Central, The Who, What, or Where Game proved to be an effective stablemate to its lead-in.

 The Who, What, or Where Game succeeded a short-lived show called Name Droppers, hosted by Los Angeles-area disc jockeys Al Lohman and Roger Barkley; it was succeeded in turn by Jackpot.
 Coincidentally, The Who, What, or Where Game announcer Darow would later host a Canadian-produced revival of Jackpot that aired between 1985 and 1988 on the USA Network.

-After an unsuccessful attempt to revive the series in 1988 with a failed pilot called The New Who, What or Where Game, Ron Greenberg later reformatted the show as The Challengers, hosted by Dick Clark.
-The Challengers incorporated elements from The Who, What, or Where Game alongside a mix of topical questions in categories dealing with current events.

-Jonathan Lethem's 2013 novel Dissident Gardens has as part of its plot a character who appears on this show, which is mentioned by name, as is host Art James.